 More than 526,000 South Africans were murdered from 1994 to 2019.

-In November 1995, South Africa became a party to the Rio Convention on Biological Diversity.
+On November 2, 1995, South Africa became a party to the Rio Convention on Biological Diversity.

-From 1995 to 2005 the United Nations Human Development Index fell
+From 1995 to 2005, the United Nations Human Development Index fell, largely due to the HIV/AIDS pandemic.

-South Africa first won the Rugby World Cup in 1995, which it hosted.
+South Africa first won the Rugby World Cup in 1995, as the host nation.

 In 1996, the Gini coefficient was 0.61.

-In 1999, a financial aid scheme was promulgated in South Africa, which aided 1.4 million students in higher education by 2015.
+In 1999, a financial aid scheme was promulgated to help students in higher education.
+By 2015, 1.4 million students had been aided by the scheme.

-In 2001, Eskom was named the best electricity utility in the entire world.
+In 2001, Eskom was recognized as the best electricity utility in the entire world.

-Sydney Brenner won the Nobel Prize in 2002 for his work in molecular biology.
+Sydney Brenner won the Nobel Prize in 2002 for his pioneering work in molecular biology.

-By 2003, the overall unemployment rate of black people worsened by official metrics but declined significantly using expanded definitions.
+Between 1994 and 2003, the overall unemployment rate of black people worsened by official metrics.

 J.M.
 Coetzee won the Nobel Prize in Literature in 2003.